mozilla/npm-lockdown/README.md

   3. not have to copy all of your dependencies into your project
   4. not have to stand up a private npm repository to solve this problem.

+## Who is this for?

+Node.JS application developers, but not library authors.
+Stuff published in npm as libraries probably wouldn't be interested.

 ## Why Care?

 Even if you express verbatim versions in your package.json file, you're still